AlbertChow1997/web-springboot-study-system/README.md

 This is a personal project.
 The main function is management the departments, employees and students in the educational institutes.
+Addtional function: statistic the data of employees and students.
+Use jwt to identify the users.

 # Project Structure
 ## frontend